qboson/kaiwu-pytorch-plugin/README.md

 ### QBM Inside VAE = A More Powerful Generative Data Representer (QBM-VAE)
 Data from natural domains (e.g., biology, chemistry, materials science) exhibits extreme complexity, where traditional Gaussian i.i.d. assumptions often lead to distorted representations.

-By leveraging the native Boltzmann distribution sampler of coherent optical quantum computers, we developed a Quantum Boltzmann Machine (QBM)-enhanced Deep Variational Autoencoder (QBM-VAE).
+By leveraging the native Boltzmann distribution sampler of coherent photonic quantum computers, we developed a Quantum Boltzmann Machine (QBM)-enhanced Deep Variational Autoencoder (QBM-VAE).
 This significantly improves the VAE’s encoding capability, enabling it to capture previously unrecognized deep data features.

 In single-cell transcriptomics analysis (a technique revealing cellular heterogeneity and functional differences by measuring gene expression at single-cell resolution), QBM-VAE markedly enhances clustering accuracy, identifying novel cell subtypes (new pathogenic factors with unique signatures) undetectable by conventional methods—providing new clues for target discovery.